romi/plantdb/src/commons/README.md

 ## Overview

-PlantDB is a library designed for plant and agricultural research facilities and robotics labs requiring lightweight plant data management infrastructure.
+PlantDB is a library designed for plant and agricultural research facilities and robotics labs that require lightweight plant data management infrastructure.

-It has three components:
+It consists of three components:

 1. `plantdb.commons`: provides a **Python API** for interacting with plant data
 2. `plantdb.server`: provides the _server-side_ REST API to interact with plant data